lavapx/PlayerState/README.md

 # PlayerState
-An example of a Player class and state machine for handling input and simple motion in cocos2d-x v3.14.1.
+A barebones example of a Player class and state machine for handling input and simple motion in cocos2d-x v3.14.1.
 Accompanying tutorial explaining all code and concepts in detail can be found [here](http://www.lavaxp.net/a-player-class-and-state-machine-in-cocos2d-x/).

 ## Built With